-Weighing at least 2.5 pounds per cubic foot, this is the highest grade you will find used in mattress support cores.
+Weighing at least 2.5 pounds per cubic foot, this is the highest grade one will find used in mattress support cores.
 It boasts a completely different formulation than the other two varieties.
 It is more expensive to manufacture, but it is also more durable, resilient, and supportive, and it is more resistant to softening.
 This is a great alternative to those wanting the comfort of latex at a price that is just a bit easier on the wallet.
 Since 1978, high resilience foam has been distinguished on mattress law labels.
 HR foams need to be recognized by the Association of Bedding and Furniture Law officials, and they must exceed minimal standards.
-Unless a mattress label actually states that is high resiliency, you should assume that it is high density or conventional polyurethane foam.
+Unless a mattress label actually states that it is high resiliency, customers should assume that it is the high density or conventional polyurethane foam.

 - Density – This type of polyurethane foam must have a minimum density of 2.5 pounds per cubic foot to wear the HR label.

 - Resilience – To measure resilience a steel ball is dropped from a specific height onto the foam.
 It has to rebound the ball by at least 60% of the drop height.